Mass shooting: Definitions

-Notable mass shootings in Mexico include the 2010 Chihuahua shootings in Chihuahua.
+The perpetrator is typically but not always excluded from the body count.

+Prevalence

+The number of people killed in mass shootings is difficult to determine due to the lack of a commonly agreed definition.
+It is also difficult to determine whether their frequency is increasing or decreasing over time, for the same reason.
+In addition, there is a large impact from random chance, outliers, and the specific time frame chosen for analysis.

 United States

-The United States has had the most mass shootings of any country.
+The United States has had the most mass shootings of any country in the world.
+There were 103 deaths in mass shootings in 2021 (excluding the perpetrators) using the FBI's definition, and 706 deaths using the Gun Violence Archive's definition.
+The FBI's definition refers to "active shooter incidents" defined as "one or more individuals actively engaged in killing or attempting to kill people in a populated area", while the Gun Violence Archive's definition counts incidents where at least four people (excluding the perpetrator) were shot, but not necessarily killed.

 In a 2016 study published by criminologist Adam Lankford, it was estimated that 31 percent of all public mass shooters from 1966 to 2012 attacked in the United States, although the U.S. had less than five percent of the world's population.
 The study concludes that "The United States and other nations with high firearm ownership rates may be particularly susceptible to future public mass shootings, even if they are relatively peaceful or mentally healthy according to other national indicators."